 As the public body responsible for commissioning CREST, the ESRC has a key role in ensuring that the Centre upholds the expectations is has of all research Centres.
 Accordingly, the ESRC has oversight of the Centre’s activities, and annually it receives and reviews an annual report and forward planning document.

 The strategic direction of CREST is reviewed and developed by a stakeholder Advisory Board.
 The Advisory Board consists of representatives from the research community, public and policy bodies, and organisations that play a critical role in countering security threats.
 Together, they review and develop the strategic direction of CREST.

-At each of the Partner Institutions, the committee responsible for ethical approval is chaired by a Pro-Vice Chancellor or his delegate, has membership from senior academics who represent multiple disciplines, and takes input from external, independent members.
+At each of the Partner Institutions, the committee responsible for ethical approval is chaired by a Pro-Vice-Chancellor or his delegate; has membership from senior academics who represent multiple disciplines; and takes input from external, independent members.
 They operate under a comprehensive ethics framework that meets the requirements set out in University UK’s Concordat to Support Research Integrity and RCUK’s Policy and Guidelines on the Governance of Good Research Conduct.
-This includes:
+This requires that:

-- Requiring that Investigators meet best practices regarding data security and integrity
+- investigators meet best practices regarding data security and integrity

-- That Investigators take responsibility for the actions of research associates and students
+- investigators take responsibility for the actions of research associates and students

-- That there is a clear and responsive process for identifying and handling misconduct.
+- there is a clear and responsive process for identifying and handling misconduct.